-- Train to join the largest occupation+ in the hospital setting with Concorde in Kansas City.
+- Train to join the largest occupation in the hospital setting with Concorde in Aurora.+

 - Practice essential clinical care skills to treat patients across the lifespan.

-Concorde Career College in Kansas City offers a Bachelor of Science in Nursing program (BSN) you can complete in as few as 29 months.
+Concorde Career College in Aurora offers a Bachelor of Science in Nursing program (BSN) you can complete in as few as node:field_program_stats:length]-months.
 This program combines classroom and lab instruction with clinical experience to prepare you for skilled patient care.
-After successfully completing this program, you will be prepared to take the National Council Licensure Examination – Registered Nurse® (NCLEX-RN®).***
+After successfully completing this program, you will be prepared to take the National Council Licensure Examination – Registered Nurse® (NCLEX-RN®).

 Take the Next Step Now

 Dream of becoming a nurse?
-Get in touch with Concorde in Kansas City today to take a tour or hold a virtual interview; and find out if our BSN program is right for you.
+Get in touch with Concorde in Aurora today to take a tour or hold a virtual interview; and find out if our BSN program is right for you.

 **Source: U.S. Bureau of Labor Statistics projected national growth in job openings for registered nurses 2021-2031 https://www.bls.gov/ooh/healthcare/registered-nurses.htm Projections are national.
 Local job market demand may vary.

 If you've been looking for a BSN program, look no further.
+From the day, you're admitted into Concorde's nursing program you're a nursing student.
 We can prepare you comprehensively through a combination of classroom theory and hands-on, clinical training in a variety of health care settings.

 Classroom-to-Career Skills Training

-To prepare for a vital role in the health care field, Concorde provides knowledge-based training in the following areas:
+To prepare for a vital role in the health care field, Concorde provide knowledge-based training in the following areas:

 - Care of patients with complex illnesses